ai-for-public-services/img-rtc-demonstrator/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sub> **Figure 3.** Dendrograms used to select the final number of clusters for the three UK towns.
 Linkage distance should not be compared across the different towns as it depends on the number of variables included in the clustering, which differed by locale. <sub>

 After identifying the final number of clusters in each location, descriptive analyses examined the various RTC variables to see if there were differences across clusters.
 Figure 4 shows selected RTC variables from each locale highlighting some of the most interesting RTC features.
 The goal of this descriptive analysis was to identify one cluster of interest from each locale to examine in detail based on variation we observed among the different RTC variables.
+Shared aspects of each cluster’s road segments could then be identified which appear to be particularly associated with common RTC types within the cluster.

 Looking at the breakdown of RTCs by type within each cluster of Gloucester, one cluster combines road segments with a higher average rate of RTCs involving motorcycles than either of the other two clusters.
 In Cambridge, another cluster stands out as having a high average number of RTCs involving cyclists.
 Alternatively, in Oxford RTCs involving pedestrians were observed at a higher rate in one cluster than any of the other clusters.
 These three clusters will be examined qualitatively through visual inspection and mapping to explore the type of insights that can be gained from this method.

 <p align="center">